Sex segregation: Definitions

 The term "sex" in "sex segregation" refers to the biological distinctions between men and women, used in contrast to "gender".
 The term "segregation" refers to separation of the sexes, which can be enforced by rules, laws, and policies, or be a de facto outcome in which people are separated by sex.
 Even as a de facto outcome, sex segregation taken as a whole can be caused by societal pressures, historical practices, socialized preferences and “fundamental biological differences”.
 Sex segregation can refer to literal physical and spatial separation by sex.
 The term is also used for the exclusion of one sex from participation in an occupation, institution, or group.
 Sex segregation can be complete or partial, as when members of one sex predominate within, but do not exclusively constitute, a group or organization.

 In the United States some scholars use the term sex separation and not sex segregation.

 The term gender apartheid (or sexual apartheid) also has been applied to segregation of people by gender, implying that it is sexual discrimination.
 If sex segregation is a form of sex discrimination, its effects have important consequences for gender equality and equity.

 Types

 Sex segregation can occur in both public and private contexts, and be classified in many ways.
+It is the practice of separating people based on their gender and can take a variety of forms in different contexts.
 Legal and gender studies scholar David S. Cohen offers one taxonomy in categorizing sex segregation as mandatory, administrative, permissive, or voluntary.
 Mandatory and administrative sex segregation are required and enforced by governments in public environments, while permissive and voluntary sex segregation are stances chosen by public or private institutions, but within the capacity of the law.
+Examples: Separate restrooms and locker rooms for men and women in public buildings, sex-segregated prisons or detention centers, sex-specific sports competitions, especially where physical differences are considered important.